vicchig/Trek/README.md

 ## Bosses:
 * There are a total of four bosses that have to be defeated to complete the game.
 * Malformed Alchemist Sandaval and Regret spawn minions that have to be eliminated before being able to damage the boss.</br>
+* Each boss has a unique AI behaviour.

 ### Sandaval, the Malformed Alchemist
+Sandaval will slowly follow the player in an attempt to devour them.
+If threatened, it shoots a radial blast of magic.<br>

 ![Boss1](./Screenshots/SandavalAttack.png)</br>
 *Sandaval, the Malformed Alchemist*</br>